 For example, green laser pointers are used for astronomy, especially stargazing.
-Green lasers have a light that is brighter, can also be visible during daytime, and the light can go for longer distances than red lasers.
+The green laser is brighter, can also be visible during daytime, and the light can go for longer distances than red lasers.

-Green lasers are also used as a laser sight for guns and rifles.
+The green laser is also used as the laser sight for guns and rifles.

 Next, yellow and orange lights are typically used in hospitals.
 They can help treat viral infections sclerosis, and even psychological illnesses like panic attacks, anxiety disorders, and depression.

 Aside from treating major injuries and mental sicknesses, yellow lasers can also be found in skin and aesthetic clinics.
 It helps get rid of acne, stimulates collagen production, reduces redness and inflammation, and promotes new skin growth.

 Blue lasers possess a shorter wavelength than all the other colors.
 This means blue laser beams can have a stronger focus or resolution.

 Because of its stronger focus, blue lasers are typically used in interferometers such as laser printers, compact discs, data recording, digital photofinishing, and DVD or CD players.

 Now that you have the gist of why some lasers appear blue and some appear red, you can choose a laser pointer with the color that is most suitable for you.

 An Overview of the Laser